blurstudio/hab/README.md

 will be removed.
 Alternatively if you use the `--dump-scripts` flag on hab commands that write scripts, to make it print the contents of every file to the shell instead of writing them to disk.

+## Logging configuration

+Hab uses python's logging module to output a ton of debugging information.
+For the most part you can control the output using the `hab -v ...` verbosity option.
+However if you need more fine grained control you can create a `.hab_logging_prefs.json` file next to your user [user prefs](#user-prefs) file.
+The cli also supports passing the path to a configuration file using `hab --logging-config [path/to/file.json]` that is used instead of the default file if pased.

 # Caveats